 It ended up being a surprisingly long drive to Achmelvich, considering the distance we were covering was nothing compared to what we had already done that day.
+As I said before, you never really know how long journeys will take in rural Scotland!
 The single track roads became narrower and narrower, and the drive became slower and slower.

 By the time we got to Achmelvich, we only had a short time to enjoy the beach – luckily, the sun had stayed out and people were actually sunbathing on the beach.
 In Scotland.
 In September.
 Who needs the Caribbean?

 This was followed by the best sunset of the trip, although typically I was stuck on cooking duty and couldn’t wander out to the edge of the coast to see the best of it!

 We stayed on a proper campsite at Achmelvich, and it really is one of the best places you can camp on the North Coast 500!
 I highly recommend it, the facilities were exactly what we needed and the views and area are wonderful.

 There is also a basic hostel if you’d rather be indoors.